 Used to indicate that someone is temporarily away from their computer or device.

-A type of online interaction where users can ask someone, usually a celebrity or expert, any question they want.
+A Type of online interaction where user asks someone, usually a celebrity of expert, any question they want.

 4. API (Application Programming Interface)